mistweaverco/bafa.nvim/README.md

 Opens up a floating window with your buffers.

+The buffers are ordered by last usage time by default.

 Press enter to select a buffer or press `dd` or `D` to delete a buffer.

 Press `K` or `J` to move a buffer up or down the list.
+Once you move a buffer, the new order will be kept until you enable ordering by last usage time again (by pressing `o`).

 For persistent changes between sessions, consider using [kikao.nvim](https://github.com/mistweaverco/kikao.nvim).
-If you have this installed,
-the order of buffers will be persisted automatically.

 Press `q` or `<ESC>` to close the window, without commiting any UI changes.